Dismiss Modal

 • Moisturizers with aloe vera can help soothe the burn.

 • Don't pick or scratch at the affected areas.
-Use over-the-counter medicines such as diphenhydramine for itching.
+Use over-the-counter medicines such as diphenhydramine for severe itching if needed.
 This medicine is taken by mouth.

 • Since you don't have an open wound, you don't need to use antibiotic cream or ointment.
 Sometimes an infection may occur even with correct treatment.
 Be sure to check the burn daily for the signs of infection listed below.